andgarci/aws-account-wc/README.md

 terraform plan # Optional, to show how the resources are going to be deployed terraform apply
 ```

----
-You may look at the code in case you want to change regions or specific configurations related to your custom play.
+_You may look at the code in case you want to change regions or specific configurations related to your custom play._
----

 At this point, you have your infrastructure ready for the next phase.
 Our next step to install the application is to have our application GitHub repository connection in AWS.